JSLee121230/Smoker-Recognition/README.md

 # Smoker-Recognition
-Smoker recognition in a non-smoking area opencv2.4.11
+Smoker recognition in a non-smoking area.

+Opencv2.4.11